-Pink flower buds open to sky blue in March and April.
+Pink flower buds open to sky blue in March and April, an early nectar source for bees and butterflies.
 Foliage is blue-green.
 This plant is a spring ephemeral, meaning the foliage goes dormant in summer.
 Great for naturalizing in a rich, moist woodland environment.

 Native Plant Database